xmtp/xmtp-js/packages/content-type-read-receipt/README.md

 With XMTP, read receipts are represented as objects with the following keys:

-- `timestamp`: The timestamp the read receipt was sent
+- `timestamp`: The timestamp the read receipt was sent, in ISO 8601 format

 ```tsx
 const readReceipt: ReadReceipt = {